syncfusion-content/javascript-docs/js/api/ejGrid.md

-Gets or sets a value that indicates whether to enable keyboard support for performing grid actions. selectionType &ndash; Gets or sets a value that indicates whether to enable single row or multiple rows selection behaviour in grid.
+Gets or sets a value that indicates whether to enable keyboard support for performing grid actions. selectionType &ndash; Gets or sets a value that indicates whether to enable single row or multiple rows selection behavior in grid.
 Multiple selection can be done through by holding CTRL and clicking the grid rows